pip-services/pip-services-docs/content/en/node/expressions/_index.md

 ### Use

-Install the NPM package as
+Install the package by suing NPM as
 ```bash
 npm install pip-services3-expressions-nodex --save
 ```

-The example below shows how to use expression calculator to dynamically calculate user-defined expressions.
+The example below shows how to use the expression calculator to dynamically calculate user-defined expressions.

 ```typescript